-Secondly, since many of the views enter the eye simultaneously, none of them needs to carry the full-color information.
+ii.
+Since many of the views enter the eye simultaneously, none of the light-field rays need to carry full-color information.
+As almost all rays combine in your eye where they integrate the color of the virtual pixel either in one point (in focus) or scattered (blurred), it is technically possible to render and transmit only the color and depth of a virtual pixel (depth being a byproduct of 3D rendering for 2D screens too).
+This way, the color information can be distributed into an arbitrary number of rays at practically zero processing cost.
 The only thing that matters is the final image that your eye assembles on the retina.
-This image is a sum of all the views combined and contains the same amount of information that you would get from a single 2D image.
+This image is a sum of all the views combined and contains the same amount of information that you would get from a flat image.
 After all, the bottleneck in the whole visualization pipeline is your eye itself.